CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/featured_analysis/education-overview.md

     sidebar_menu: true
 - text_block:
   - title: Boston Public Schools budget
+    body:
-    body: >
+    - blurb: >
         This spring, the School Committee approved a $1.061 billion budget for the Boston Public Schools.
 At a $1.061 billion appropriation plus a
+    - link:
+        title: $20 million collective bargaining reserve
+        path: /operating-budget/reserves-for-collective-bargaining/
+    - blurb: >
-      <a href="https://budget.boston.gov/operating-budget/reserve-for-collective-bargaining/">$20 million collective bargaining reserve</a>, this marks the largest Boston Public Schools budget in history.
+        , this marks the largest Boston Public Schools budget in history.
 With this investment, Mayor Walsh has increased funding for the Boston Public Schools’ annual budget by $143 million, and BPS staff levels will have increased by approximately 250 since taking office. <blockquote>Funding directed to schools will increase by almost 4%, even before the largest driver of BPS costs, employee collective bargaining increases, are negotiated, a $25 million increase over FY17.</blockquote>
 - table:
   - title: Budget breakdown
     columns: